Why Is TikTok’s Viral ‘Aged Filter’ So Polarising?

 At the end of the day, whether you're vehemently opposed to the cosmetic industry or open to a little bit of something here and there, it's evident after the introduction of the aged filter that we're all on very different pages when it comes to ageing.

-However, it is comforting to know that apps like TikTok offer us the opportunity to have these 'girl chats' with an expanded global community that's home to many different opinions on the subject.
+However, it is comforting to know that apps like TikTok offer us the opportunity to have this dialogue with an expanded global community that's home to many different opinions on the subject.
 While the aged filter may not change the way we look at ageing forever, it is starting the conversations that need to be had in order for us all to start thinking a little differently.